goooooouwa/goplan-web/README.md

 # GoPlan Web client

 This repo is the web client of GoPlan, you need to have a GoPlan API server running when using this client.
-GoPlan API server repo: [https://github.com/goooooouwa/goplan-api](https://github.com/goooooouwa/goplan-api).
+You can find the GoPlan API server repo [here](https://github.com/goooooouwa/goplan-api).

 ## How to setup local development environment